radix/planet-if/README.md

 # planet-if.com

+If you would like to add your blog, make a PR and update pluto.ini.

-Changes to planet-if.conf (and maybe the templates too?) are watched by automated AWS processes to update the site.
-Changes to the static files are NOT watched.
+Changes are watched by automated processes to update the site.